Rhyhe/Rhyhes-Tweaks/README.md

 This mod adds various small features I like.

 Currently in mod
+- place torches with your pickaxe
-- upgrade your golden pickaxe with steel!
+- upgrade your golden pickaxe with steel
-- upgrade your wooden tools to stone!
+- upgrade your wooden tools to stone